Nine police among 17 hurt in illegal fireworks blast in Los Angeles | Law-Order

 - United States

-A haul of confiscated fireworks exploded on Wednesday as police in Los Angeles were trying to dispose of it safely, injuring 17 people including six civilians and damaging cars and buildings, authorities and media said.
-At least nine Los Angeles Police Department (LAPD) officers and one agent of the U.S. Alcohol, Tobacco, Firearms and Explosives (ATF) were among those hurt, all suffering minor injuries, the city fire department said in a statement.
+A haul of confiscated fireworks exploded late on Wednesday as police in Los Angeles were trying to dispose of it safely, injuring 17 people including six civilians, and damaging cars and buildings, authorities and media said.
+At least nine Los Angeles Police Department (LAPD) officers and one agent of the U.S. Alcohol, Tobacco, Firearms, and Explosives (ATF) were among those hurt, all suffering minor injuries, the city fire department said in a statement.

 They were taken to the hospital for treatment, along with six civilians - three with serious injuries and three with moderate injuries, the fire department said.
 One other person was treated on the scene for minor injuries.
-The collection of more than 5,000 pounds of illegal fireworks were seized in a pre-July 4 holiday sweep.
+The collection of more than 5,000 pounds of illegal fireworks was seized in a pre-July 4-holiday sweep.
 The accident occurred as police bomb squad officers were in the process of confiscating the cache in a South Los Angeles neighborhood, the LAPD said on Twitter.

 "Some of the fireworks were being stored in our bomb squad trailer as a precautionary measure.
 Unknown at this time what caused the explosion," the LAPD said on Twitter.
-Los Angeles City News Service (CNS), ABC News and television station KCAL-TV reported that the blast was triggered when police attempted to safely detonate a portion of the explosives.
+Los Angeles City News Service (CNS), ABC News, and television station KCAL-TV reported that the blast occurred when police attempted to safely detonate a portion of the explosives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)